 The URL for each webpage you set matters.
 If that URL includes the keywords searchers in your area use, it will have a greater chance of ranking for those terms.
 The reason is that search engines like Google use the text in URLs to determine what a page is about.

-You can encourage the robots to show your pages high up in its results for a certain term if you use it in the URL.
-For example, let’s say we wanted to give the webpage below a chance to rank when individuals typed in “church advertising campaigns.”
-It would help the page rank if we included those three words within the URL.
+You can encourage the robots to show your pages high in their results for a certain term if you use it in your URL.
+For example, let’s say we wanted to give the webpage below a chance to rank when individuals type “church advertising campaigns.”
+It would help the page rank if we included those three words in the URL.

 While reading this piece, you might have noticed the various subheadings sprinkled throughout the blocks of text.
-These headers are a best practice when it comes to digital marketing for churches.
-They not only break up all the text, making it easier for a reader to skim through and find what they want, they also help the robots that determine search engine rankings.
+Creating these headers is a best practice when it comes to digital marketing for churches.
+They break up the text, making it easier for readers to skim it and find what they want, and they help the robots that determine search engine rankings.

-When Google’s robots crawl your page, they look for keywords to help them determine its relevancy to related topics.
+When Google’s robots crawl your page, they look for keywords to help them determine your page’s relevance to related topics.
 If your page focuses on a certain topic and uses the phrases associated with it throughout, the page will have a strong chance of ranking.

-By placing keyword terms and phrases into your headers and breaking the text up, you’ll improve your odds of getting free traffic.
+By placing keywords and phrases in your headers and breaking up the text, you’ll improve your odds of increasing traffic.

 If you’re looking to master this church marketing strategy, this guide outlines just a few of the rules you should follow when it comes to crafting headers.

 Church advertising can be expensive and unattainable for many smaller churches.
 That’s why so many ministries turn to local church marketing to promote themselves.
-Local marketing is free or inexpensive, and it is easier for ministries of all sizes to enjoy a more immediate impact.
+Local marketing is free or inexpensive and makes it easier for ministries of all sizes to enjoy more immediate impact.